prempotabatti49/ineuronindustry/README.md

-## This is Git tutorials by Krish Naik
+## This is amazing Git tutorials by Krish Naik
 ## We will learn git and containers today

-## This is added in developer branch
+## This is added in developer2 branch